-As Figure 11.6 shows, the difficulty of nucleophilic approach increases as the three substituents bonded to the halo-substituted carbon atom increase in size.
+As Figure 11.6 shows, the difficulty of nucleophile approach increases as the three substituents bonded to the halo-substituted carbon atom increase in size.
 Methyl halides are by far the most reactive substrates in $S_N2$ reactions, followed by primary alkyl halides such as ethyl and propyl.
 Alkyl branching at the reacting center, as in isopropyl halides (2°), slows the reaction greatly, and further branching, as in tert-butyl halides (3°), effectively halts the reaction.
 Even branching one carbon removed from the reacting center, as in 2,2-dimethyl-propyl (neopentyl) halides, greatly slows nucleophilic displacement.
 As a result, $S_N2$ reactions occur only at relatively unhindered sites and are normally useful only with methyl halides, primary halides, and a few simple secondary halides.
 Relative reactivities for some different substrates are as follows:

-Although not shown in the preceding reactivity order, vinylic halides $(R_2C=CRX)$ and aryl halides are unreactive toward $S_N2$ reaction.
-This lack of reactivity is probably due to steric factors, because the incoming nucleophile would have to approach in the plane of the carbon-carbon double bond to carry out a backside displacement.
+Vinylic halides ( $R_2C$ =CRX) and aryl halides are not shown on this reactivity list because they are unreactive toward $S_N2$ displacement.
+This lack of reactivity is due to steric factors: the incoming nucleophile would have to approach in the plane of the carbon-carbon double bond and burrow through part of the molecule to carry out a backside displacement.